Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/scenemanagement/using-networkscenemanager.md

 - Each client receives the `SceneEventType.LoadEventCompleted` event
   - At this point all clients have completed the `SceneEventType.Load` event and are synchronized with all newly instantiated and spawned `NetworkObjects`.

-The purpose behind the above outline is to demonstrate that a Scene Event can lead to other scene event types being generated and that the entire sequence of events that transpire occur over a longer period of time than if you were loading a scene in a single player game.
+The purpose behind the above outline is to show that a Scene Event can lead to other scene event types being generated and that the entire sequence of events that transpire occur over a longer period of time than if you were loading a scene in a single player game.

 :::tip
 When you receive the `SceneEventType.LoadEvenetCompleted` or the `SceneEventType.SynchronizeComplete` you know that the server or clients can start invoking netcode specific code (that is, sending Rpcs, updating `NetworkVariable`s, etc.).
 Alternately, `NetworkManager.OnClientConnectedCallback` is triggered when a client finishes synchronizing and can be used in a similar fashion.  _However, that only works for the initial client synchronization and not for scene loading or unloading events._
 :::

 :::warning
 Because the `NetworkSceneManager` still has additional tasks to complete once a scene is loaded, it isn't recommended to use `UnityEngine.SceneManagement.SceneManager.sceneLoaded` or `UnityEngine.SceneManagement.SceneManager.sceneUnloaded` as a way to know when a scene event has completed.
 These two callbacks will occur before `NetworkSceneManager` has finished the final processing after a scene is loaded or unloaded and you can run into timing related issues.
-If you are using the netcode integrated scene management, then it is highly recommended to subscribe to the `NetworkSceneManager`'s scene event notifications.
+If you are using the netcode integrated scene management, then it's highly recommended to subscribe to the `NetworkSceneManager`'s scene event notifications.
 :::

 #### Scene Event Notifications